 - People are less likely to feel or express gratitude at work than anywhere else.

 - Most people feel better when they thank someone at work, yet surprisingly only a small number do this regularly.

-I thought it appropriate to share his talk this holiday week, especially given DiSCProfile’s focus on workplace relationships, the functions of teams and—here in my posts—giving effective presentations.
-Murchison’s talk is casual, joyful and inspirational, with some real-world examples of how HopeLab integrates an attitude of gratitude (including haikus and flash mobs) into its culture.
+I thought it appropriate to share his talk, especially given Discprofile’s focus on workplace relationships, the functions of teams and—here in my posts—giving effective presentations.
+Murchison’s talk is casual, joyful, and inspirational, with some real-world examples of how HopeLab integrates an attitude of gratitude (including haikus and flash mobs) into its culture.

-You can find more inspirational talks like Murchison’s at the University of California-Berkeley’s Greater Good Science Center website.
-Founded in 2001, the GGSC is an interdisciplinary research center dedicated to exploring the scientific basis and benefits of qualities such as compassion, altruism, respect, trust, tolerance and wisdom.
-They sponsor groundbreaking scientific research into social and emotional well-being and help people apply this research to their personal and professional lives.
+You can find more inspirational talks like Murchison’s at the University of California Berkeley’s Greater Good Science Center website.
+Founded in 2001, the GGSC is an interdisciplinary research center dedicated to exploring the scientific basis and benefits of qualities such as compassion, altruism, respect, trust, tolerance, and wisdom.
+It sponsors groundbreaking scientific research into social and emotional well-being and helps people apply this research to their personal and professional lives.